Ibrahim Ahmed Kamal: Warfaze (1984–)

 In the mid 1984, Kamal formed the heavy metal band Warfaze with his friends, Bappi (vocals), Meer and Naimul (guitars) and Helal (drums).
 Kamal used to play bass.
 In late 1987, as guitarist Meer left the band, Kamal took up the guitar duties.
 He invited Babna Karim as a Bass Player.

-Monirul Alam Tipu joined the band in 1986 as a Drummer.
-Reshad in 1987 as a vocalist,In the late 1980s, they used to cover songs of Black Sabbath, Deep Purple, Whitesnake and Dokken Iron Maiden, Scorpions, Def Leppard,Uriah Heep,Led Zeppelin,Kingdom Come etc. There is also a video of them covering Deep Purple's "Highway Star" in 1988.
+Monirul Alam Tipu joined the band in 1986 as a drummer, Reshad in 1987 as a vocalist.
+In the late 1980s, they used to cover songs of Black Sabbath, Deep Purple, Whitesnake and Dokken Iron Maiden, Scorpions, Def Leppard, Uriah Heep, Led Zeppelin, Kingdom Come etc. There is also a video of them covering Deep Purple's "Highway Star" in 1988.
 In 1990, vocalist Reshad left the band.
 Kamal recruited Sunjoy as the new vocalist and Russell Ali as Keyboards in 1990.
 They started recording songs for their self titled debut album in the Sargam Studio, Dhaka.
 They released their first album in 1991.
-Since then, Kamal has appeared on all the albums of the band as guitar player, composer, lyricist and music arrangements, music director.
+Since then, Kamal has appeared on all the albums of the band as guitar player, composer, lyricist and music arrangements, music director.A vast majority of the riffs and solos of Warfaze are written by him.